signalogic/SigSRF_SDK/mediaTest_readme.md

 ./mediaTest -M0 -cx86 -ipcaps/pcmutest.pcap -ipcaps/evs_16khz_13200bps_FH_IPv4.pcap -Csession_config/pcap_file_test_config -L -r0
 ```

-specifies a packet add interval of zero, or as fast as possible.  -r10 would specify an add interval of 10 msec, -r5 5 msec, etc.  If no -rN entry is given (the default), then the "ptime" value in the session config definition is used as the add interval (see [Session Configuration](#SessionConfig) above).
+specifies a packet add interval of zero, or as fast as possible.  -r10 would specify an add interval of 10 msec, -r5 5 msec, etc.  If no -rN entry is given (the default), then the "ptime" value in the session config definition is used as the add interval (see [Static Session Configuration](#user-content-staticsessionconfig) above).

 <a name="SupportedRFCs"></a>
 ## RFCs